-The Company maintains a stable system of governance and has not experienced any material changes in how the business has been operated over the course of 2018.
-More detail is provided in section B.
+The Company maintains a stable system of governance and has not experienced any material changes in how the business has been operated over the course of 2019.
+More detail is provided in section B. As of December 2019 Kevin Thompson was appointed CEO of RSAII DAC as approved by the CBI, replacing Ken Norgrove.
+In addition to this Peter Doyle was appointed as CFO in July 2019 replacing Gavin Wilkinson.